Dave Van Ronk: Life and career

-Van Ronk was born in Brooklyn to a family that was "mostly Irish, despite the Dutch name".
+Van Ronk was born in Brooklyn, New York City, to a family that was "mostly Irish, despite the Dutch 'Van' name".
 He moved from Brooklyn to Queens around 1945 and began attending Holy Child Jesus Catholic School, whose students were mainly of Irish descent.
-He had been performing in a barbershop quartet since 1949, but left before finishing high school, and spent time in the Merchant Marine.
+He had been performing in a barbershop quartet since 1949, but left before finishing high school spending time in the Merchant Marine.

-His first professional gigs playing tenor banjola were with various traditional jazz bands around New York, of which he later observed: "We wanted to play traditional jazz in the worst way ... and we did!"
-But the trad jazz revival had already passed its prime, and Van Ronk turned to performing blues he had stumbled across while shopping for jazz 78s, by artists like the Reverend Gary Davis, Furry Lewis and Mississippi John Hurt.
+His first professional gigs were playing tenor banjola, a wooden-bodied combination of mandola and banjo, with various traditional jazz bands around New York City, of which he later observed: "We wanted to play traditional jazz in the worst way ... and we did!"
+But the trad jazz revival had already passed its prime, and Van Ronk turned to performing the blues he had stumbled across while shopping for jazz 78s by artists like the Reverend Gary Davis, Furry Lewis and Mississippi John Hurt.

 By about 1958, he was firmly committed to the folk-blues style, accompanying himself with his own acoustic guitar.
 He performed blues, jazz and folk music, occasionally writing his own songs but generally arranging the work of earlier artists and his folk revival peers.

-He became noted both for his large physical stature and his expansive charisma, which bespoke an intellectual, cultured gentleman of many talents.
+He became noted both for his large physical stature and for his expansive charisma, which bespoke an intellectual, cultured gentleman of diverse talents.
 Among his many interests were cooking, science fiction (he was active for some time in science fiction fandom, referring to it as "mind rot", and contributed to fanzines), world history, and politics.
-During the 1960s he supported radical left-wing political causes and was a member of the Libertarian League and the Trotskyist American Committee for the Fourth International (ACFI, later renamed the Workers League).
+During the 1960s he supported left-wing political causes and was, at various times, a member of the Libertarian League and the Young Socialist League, at that time the youth wing of the "Shachtmanite" Independent Socialist League.
+In 1964, he was part of a group expelled from the Trotskyist Socialist Workers Party which would eventually go on to become the American Committee for the Fourth International (ACFI, later renamed the Workers League).

 In 1974, he appeared at "An Evening For Salvador Allende", a concert organized by Phil Ochs, alongside such other performers as his old friend Bob Dylan, to protest the overthrow of the democratic socialist government of Chile and to aid refugees from the U.S.-backed military junta led by Augusto Pinochet.
 After Ochs's suicide in 1976, Van Ronk joined the many performers who played at his memorial concert in the Felt Forum at Madison Square Garden, playing his bluesy version of the traditional folk ballad "He Was A Friend Of Mine".
 Although Van Ronk was less politically active in later years, he remained committed to anarchist and socialist ideals and was a dues-paying member of the Industrial Workers of the World (IWW) almost until his death.
+According to former wife and manager Terri Thal, Van Ronk "insisted that he was a Trotskyist until he died."